Berkeley-Electroweak-Physics/Mu2e_NRET/README.md

 replacement of the 1s electron with a muon and the subsequent interaction with the nucleus.
 The first version was carried out to first order in the nucleon and muon velocities.
 A second version, developed in support of connecting to higher level theories was extended to include tensor operators, and relativisic corrections associated with the lower components of the muon wavefunction.

+This repository depends on a collection of one-body density matrices for nuclear targets.
+[Elastic](https://github.com/Berkeley-Electroweak-Physics/Elastic) .

 Two additional repositories MuonBridge and MuonConverter, found in this github organization, implement

 # References